 Contact our Chicago office to find out about legal options following a failed inspection or condemnation

-The law offices of Gordon & Pikarski works with businesses in Chicago and the Collar Counties to see that their property and regulatory needs are met.
+The law offices of Gordon & Pikarski Attorneys at Law works with businesses in Chicago and the Collar Counties to see that their property and regulatory needs are met.
 The attorneys have focused their practice on ensuring that the zoning, inspection and other municipal ordinance requirements for commercial property are fulfilled.
 For a consultation about their services, call 312.782.9351 or contact them online.